Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-Imagine doing this for dozens or hundreds of tests.

-When we rewrite the tests like this, they become more resilient, but it comes at a cost of complexity.
-Additionally, since we're also no longer validating that the passed file name is correct, we may potentially allow a bug where the implementation generates it incorrectly.
+The mocking framework we're using ([Moq](https://github.com/Moq/moq4)) doesn't allow us to directly verify that either one of the given methods was called, so we need a workaround.
+To do this, we inject a callback that sets the value of a variable to `true` and then use it to check the outcome accordingly.

+As you can probably see, this change increased the complexity of the test rather significantly, as suddenly we find ourselves dealing with some additional state and a much more involved mocking setup.
+It also became less clear what exactly is it that we're trying to verify or whether we're doing it correctly, making the whole scenario harder to reason about.

+Even despite all that effort, this test is still not as resilient as we would've wanted.
+For example, adding another method to `IBlobStorage` and calling it from `DocumentManager` will cause the test to break as the mock wasn't previously taught how to deal with it.
+You can see how all of these issues and complexity can only extrapolate poorly in real projects with large test suites.

-One way or another, tests that rely on mocks are inherently coupled to the implementation of the system and will often break when it changes.
-This does not only impose an additional maintenance cost as such tests need to be constantly updated, but makes them considerably less valuable as well.
+One way or another, tests that rely on mocks are inherently coupled to the implementation of the system and are fragile as the result.
+This does not only impose an additional maintenance cost, as such tests need to be constantly updated, but makes them considerably less valuable as well.

 Instead of providing us with a safety net in the face of potential regressions, they lock us into an existing implementation and discourage evolution.
 Because of that, introducing substantial changes and refactoring code becomes a much more difficult and ultimately discouraging experience.